 - Whether any criminal penalties were imposed on the defendant.

-- Whether the defendant faced any civil fines because of the actions.
+- Whether the defendant faced any civil fines as a result of the actions.

-South Carolina law also stipulates that punitive damages may not exceed either $500,000 or three times the amount of the compensatory damages that a plaintiff receives, except in certain limited circumstances where the defendant’s conduct was for unreasonable financial gain or could be considered a felony.
+South Carolina law does not put caps on economic or non-economic damages, but it does stipulate that punitive damages may not exceed either $500,000 or three times the amount of the compensatory damages that a plaintiff receives, except in certain limited circumstances where the defendant’s conduct was for unreasonable financial gain or could be considered a felony.